translatorswb/ASR-API/README.md

 ### Transcription request with runtime vocabulary

 You can restrict the model to recognize certain words during requests.
-To do that, enter the list of words you want to restrict to using the request field `vocabulary`
+To do that, enter the list of words you want to restrict to using the request field `vocabulary`.

 #### Request with cURL
 ```
-curl -L -X POST 'http://localhost:8010/transcribe/short' -F 'file=@"my_audio.wav"' -F 'lang="en"' -F 'vocabulary="[\"yes\", \"no\"]"'
+curl -L -X POST 'http://localhost:8010/transcribe/short' -F 'file=@"my_audio.mp3"' -F 'lang="en"' -F 'vocabulary="[\"yes\", \"no\"]"'
 ```

 #### Transcription response